brenorc/autonomous-analytics/Analytics Tutorial.md

 ### **Preparing the RPD to upload to OAC**

-There are two ways to prepare the ADW connection that the RPD will use in Oracle Analytics Cloud, you can use the **TNS Connect Descriptor** from the **tnsnames.ora** file from the ADW **wallet** file or the option **Externalize Connection** for Console Connection in Data Visualization.
+Existem duas formas de preparar a conexão do ADW que o RPD irá utilizar no Oracle Analytics Cloud, você There are two ways to prepare the ADW connection that the RPD will use in Oracle Analytics Cloud, you can use the **TNS Connect Descriptor** from the *tnsnames.ora* file from the ADW *wallet* file or the option **Externalize Connection ** for Console Connection in Data Visualization.

 You can check the options to activate the RPD connection in OAC on post **[OAC - Upload ADW Wallet e Criar Console Connection e Replication Connection](https://blogs.oracle.com/lad-cloud-experts/pt/oac-upload-adw-wallet-e-criar-console-connection-e-replication-connection)**

 ### Using the Externalize Connection option

 As noted above, Externalize Connection can allow the connection pool to use a DV console connection created in OAC.
-See **[Connecting to a Data Source Using an External Connection](https://docs.oracle.com/en/cloud/paas/analytics-cloud/acabi/upload-data-models-oracle-bi-enterprise-edition.html#GUID-40474084-5325-4177-A4AD-C2D570E588B4)** for more details.
+See **[Connecting to a Data Source Using an External Connection](https://docs.oracle.com/en/cloud/paas/analytics-cloud/acabi/upload-data-models-oracle-bi-enterprise-edition .html # GUID-40474084-5325-4177-A4AD-C2D570E588B4) ** for more details.

 **Open** the ADW connection pool.
 Right-click **Connection Pool** and then **Properties.**